With the release of iOS15, Apple has launched Mail Privacy Protection (MPP).

 We also understand that our customers will incur additional costs due to MPP, including the time and effort required to adjust the opens-based optimization features of their email platform, to update engagement segments based on downstream signals, and to change reporting processes.

 So we’re in this together.
 Consequently, we are extending a special “Coming To Terms With MPP” offer to customers on our Essentials, Professional, Performance and Enterprise plans.
-Between the launch of iOS15 (September 20th) and the end of November 2021, customers on those plans will receive a refund for 50% of all videos prefetched by Apple Mail.
+Plays on devices with Apple Mail Privacy Protection are discounted by 50% to adjust for machine opens, which occur when a video is pre-fetched by Apple devices for some recipients, and is delivered by Playable, yet the email remains unopened.

 This adjustment of Billable Plays will be shown on your Video Reporting pages: